Content on this page was generated by AI and has not been manually reviewed.

 • Jurisdiction and audits: VPNs based in privacy-friendly jurisdictions and with third-party security audits earn extra trust.

 Edge-specific tip: pairing a system VPN with Edge’s built-in privacy features like Enhanced Tracking Protection and smart screen filtering gives you a comprehensive privacy baseline.
-Are vpns legal in japan and what you need to know about legality, privacy, and choosing a vpn in 2025

 How to pick a VPN for Microsoft Edge